splunk/observability-workshop/docs/victorops/detector/index.md

     export ROUTINGKEY=${INSTANCE:0:4}_PRI
     ```

+---

 ## 3. Initialize Terraform

-Still within your VM, switch to the victorops folder where the Terraform config files are located (you should be logged in as Ubuntu and should not have elevated to root)
+Still within your VM, switch to the victorops folder where the Terraform config files are located (you should still be logged in as Ubuntu and should not have elevated to root)

 === "Change Directory"